enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 Repositories
 ------------

-Any data that was create in version 5.0 must be upgraded to conform to the repository changes in version 6.0.
+Any data that was created in version 5.0 must be upgraded to conform to the repository changes in version 6.0.
 This part can be skipped when starting with a new installation that doesn't have any data.

 The necessary changes to your data can be performed with the ``upgrade`` task in the provided :ref:`toolbox`.